SSG-DRD-IOT/intel_retail_workshop/Explore_OpenVINO.md

   - Yocto Project* Poky Jethro* v2.0.3, 64-bit (for target only)

 ### Exploration
-   This lab starts with exploring and understanding the Intel® OpenVINO™ toolkit related packages installed in your device and running the prebuilt sample applications available with OpenVINO™ toolkit.
+   This lab starts with exploring and understanding the  OpenVINO™ toolkit related packages installed in your device and running the prebuilt sample applications available with OpenVINO™ toolkit.
 Next lab session is to build a customized application using OpenVINO™ toolkit.

 ### Observation
 Observe the folder structure available within OpenVINO™ toolkit and the performance difference between **CPU** and **GPU**.

 ### Learning Outcome
-By the end of this module, the participant is expected to understand the Intel® OpenVINO™ toolkit, installed OpenVINO™ folder structure and performance difference between **CPU** and **GPU**.
+By the end of this module, the participant is expected to understand the  OpenVINO™ toolkit, installed OpenVINO™ folder structure and performance difference between **CPU** and **GPU**.
 ### To View the Packages installed on your Device
 * **OpenVINO™ toolkit installer**
  OpenVINO™ toolkit by default installs at opt\Intel\computer_vision_sdk_2018.1.265\